The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Tips

-- Locking your knees is stressful on the joints, so it’s best to slightly bend your knees.
+- Locking your knees is stressful on the joints, so bending your knees slightly is best.

 - To prevent rounding or arching, engage your abs and focus on keeping your spine straight.